Faith-Based Addiction Recovery

 Are you or your loved one seeking faith-based addiction recovery services?

-You can speak with someone at your place of worship (church, mosque, temple, etc.) to see if they offer faith-based addiction treatment.
-You can also ask if they have any treatment facilities that they recommend.
+You can speak with someone at your place of worship (church, mosque, temple, etc.) to see if they offer faith-based addiction treatment and ask if they recommend any treatment facilities.

 Online resources, such as SAMHSA’s Faith-Based and Community Initiatives (FBCI), can be helpful if you don’t feel comfortable reaching out to your place of worship.
 Since 1992, FCBI has supported mental health, substance abuse, and addiction treatment at the local, state, and national levels.